NSombekke/Logic-LLM/blogpost.md

 ------

 #### Language Grounding Results
+The evaluation consists of two stages: first, the conversion of the question into LTL, and then the subsequent conversion of the LTL formula into traces.
 #### Effectiveness of Problem Formulator
+To evaluate the effectiveness of our problem formulator, we aim to assess how well the few-shot learning approach performs the conversion of natural language queries into Linear Temporal Logic (LTL) formulas.
+Given the inherent ambiguity of natural language, this task poses a significant challenge.

+To ensure a rigorous evaluation, we utilize a set of 36 benchmark instances created by experts in the nl2spec study, providing a diverse range of scenarios to test the performance of our approach.
+These instances are not domain specific) (we test by replacing the propositions a, b, c, and d. )

+#### Effectiveness of trace geneation
+We plan to measure the accuracy of these conversions over a variety of LTL formulae.

 We aim to test how well the few shot learning performs the natural language to LTL conversion. **(say how conversions can be ambigious) -  inerherent ambiguity of natural language,**
 We assess the proficiency of LLM in transforming a provided problem into the symbolic representation (LTL) employed by the Buchi Automaton.
 The following table reports the accuracy over a variety of LTL formulae.